bitrise-io/devcenter/_articles/reviews/the-android-linux-docker-environment.md

 ### Shared volumes

-{% include message_box.html type="warning" title="How to run `docker` in your build and share volumes" content="  **If you want to run** `**docker**` **in your build and share volumes**, please note that only those volumes can be shared which are shared with the base docker container (the one your build is running in).
+{% include message_box.html type="warning" title="How to run `docker` in your build and share volumes" content="If you want to run `docker` in your build and share volumes, please note that only those volumes can be shared that are shared with the base docker container (the one your build is running in).
 This is due to how `docker` handles volume sharing.
 Everything under `/bitrise` can be mounted as a volume, but no other path is guaranteed to work with `--volume` mapping. "%}

 It means that if you use the standard paths and you use relative paths to mount volumes, it'll work as expected, as the default source code directory is located inside `/bitrise` (by default it's `/bitrise/src` in our Docker images).

 **What won't work**, however, is if you change the source code directory to be located **outside** of `/bitrise`, or you want to mount a folder with an absolute path outside of `/bitrise`.